getopt/EXPRESSION_BY_FEATURE/doc/fix_genic_features.md

 ### PROCEDURE

-`fix_genic_features.py` makes in total three passes through annotation to arrive at the final genome wide annotation.
+`fix_genic_features.py` makes in total three passes through transcript annotation to arrive at the final genome wide annotation.

 In the first pass, for every distinct `gene_name` attribute in GTF file we store all of the corresponding features from the GTF input file (i.e. all